natalieagus/50005-2023/_os_labs/lab3_submission.md

 sudo apt install zip
 ```

-Once you have submitted to the bot, <span style="color:#f7007f;"><b>show your submission chat history with the bot to the UTA</b></span> (not instructor, but UTA).
-They will note that you have <span style="color:#f77729;"><b>completed the lab in class</b></span>.
-You are supposed to complete this DURING the lab, and as such we would like to note that you have submitted on time.
-Of course we will check your submission time via the bot, but it will be so much better to just manually inform the UTA that you have submitted `lab3` to our bot.
+You need to submit the code by the end of the day (midnight).
 In the event that the bot is not responsive, you may send your python file `Banker.py` to your UTA.
 They will collate and submit it to our instructor.
 {:.error}

 # Appendix